The Netherlands

 Entrepreneur

-I am the founder of the Landdrift Foundation.
-I use my experience as an entrepreneur and manager in various industries and countries to develop a concept for multifunctional land use that promotes biodiversity.
-Different land use approaches face challenges related to legislation and economic devaluation of land when nature-inclusive practices are implemented.
-Landdrift believes that multifunctional land use will lead to increased value for humans and other species.
-The production of food, habitats for animal and plant species, human dwellings and so on can be combined to create a wild and abundant landscape.
+My name is Sonja, and I am the founder of the Landdrift Foundation.
+I draw on my experience as an entrepreneur and manager across various industries and countries to bring a concept for multifunctional land use to life.
+Small-scale food production, habitats for animal and plant species, and off-grid human dwellings are integrated to create a wild and abundant landscape that promotes soil health, biodiversity, and a sense of purpose for people.

 Irene Beukeveld